Ryanair claims to be ‘greenest and cleanest’ major airline in Europe

 Ryanair became the first EU airline to start publishing monthly greenhouse gas data last year.

-“With the youngest fleet and highest load factors, Ryanair is Europe’s greenest/cleanest major airline,” chief marketing officer Kenny Jacobs said.
+“With the youngest fleet and highest load factors, Ryanair is Europe’s greenest/cleanest major airline,” said chief marketing officer Kenny Jacobs.

-“The single most important thing any consumer can do to reduce their carbon footprint is switch to Ryanair,” he said.
+“The single most important thing any consumer can do to reduce their carbon footprint is switch to Ryanair.